 If you are looking for a bang for your buck, the WNW .50 Caliber paintballs are a pretty decent choice to consider.
 Now with these, you do need to keep in mind that your main advantage is the number of paintballs you can get for the money spent, because these aren’t going to be the same quality paintballs as some of the higher up entries in this guide.
 When we say that the WNW .50cal paintballs are decent, we mean that they are enough to give you an okay experience of playing a game.
 However, you should not expect to find the best paintballs in the world at this price point.

-If you are playing with a .50 caliber paintball marker at an entry level as someone who is more or less casual about paintball, this is pretty much the perfect investment.
-It does not cost a lot and it gets the job done.
+If you are playing with a .50 caliber paintball marker at an entry level as someone who is more or less casual about paintball, or this is your first time, these paintballs may well be the perfect investment.
+They do not cost a lot and they get the job done.
 They do offer you very good value for your money but if you are planning to stick to the sport, you would be better off investing in some of the higher-priced entries in this guide.

 The WNW are .50 caliber paintball rounds which are not the sturdiest in the market.
 You should prepare yourself to see a few of the pellets already popped in the package when you open it and still a few more to pop as they leave the barrel (depending on the firing mechanism your marker uses).
 The good thing is that you can easily clean the paintball gun out because the WNW does not leave a very permanent residue.